RedisLabs/redis-enterprise-k8s-docs/README.md

 * A minimum of 3 nodes which support the following [requirements][]
 * A kubernetes version of 1.8 or higher
 * For service broker - a k8s distribution that supports service catalog (see also: [service-catalog][])
+* Access to DockerHub, RedHat Container Catalog or a private repository that can serve the required images
 > Note: For RHEL based images and/or deployments on OpenShift, please use redis-enterprise-cluster_rhel.yaml and operator_rhel.yaml.
 For Service Broker, please see examples/with_service_broker_rhel.yaml.
 RedHat certified images are available on: https://access.redhat.com/containers/#/product/71f6d1bb3408bd0d
+The following are the images and tags for this release:
+Redis Enterprise  	redislabs/redis:5.4.2-27 / 5.4.2-27.rhel7-openshift
+Operator 	 redislabs/operator:804_c4987427 / 804_c4987427.rhel7
+Services Rigger	redislabs/k8s-controller:122_469731a2c /122_469731a2c.rhel7
+Service Broker	redislabs/service-broker:78_4b9b17f / 78_4b9b17f.rhel7

 #### Deployment: